danielpfeifer02/ebpf-fast-relays/README.md

 ## Contents ##
-The repository contains, aside from the eBPF programs, also application level implementations of server, relay and client side (within src/go/examples), as well as shell scripts that allow for easy setup, testing and analysis.
+The repository contains, aside from the eBPF programs, also application level implementations of server, relay and client side (within ``src/go/examples``), as well as shell scripts that allow for easy setup, testing and analysis.
 The examples contain a chat example where messages are kernel-forwarded and a video example where a video stream is created using gstreamer and kernel-forwarded.
-There is also a "proof of concept" example that just shows that forwarding from ingress to egress still triggers the egress eBPF program.
+There is also a "proof-of-concept" example that just shows that forwarding from ingress to egress still triggers the egress eBPF program.
 A special performance analysis implementation of the application layer is also provided such that there is no need to actually transmit video